stephenreid321/metacrisisxyz/Transcripts/A History of Racial Conflict w  Daniel Schmachtenberger and Gilbert Morris.md

 it's filling in the aristotle and the aquinas you know this open category that they've left based on civilizational advancement and all these sorts of things plus there's the dominance that's going on in west africa at the moment and nobody is saying hey [5344](https://www.youtube.com/watch?v=mPHUN18BbNo&t=5344.32s)

-it's a guns for the enslave for commodities trade and there's a rival risk proposition that's being exacerbated on the continent so they're not actually losing or they're not actually just a bunch of disagreeable people who can't behave something is happening to them no one says that it just says those [5369](https://www.youtube.com/watch?v=mPHUN18BbNo&t=5369.52s)
+it's a guns for the enslave for commodities trade and there's a rivalrous proposition that's being exacerbated on the continent so they're not actually losing or they're not actually just a bunch of disagreeable people who can't behave something is happening to them no one says that it just says those [5369](https://www.youtube.com/watch?v=mPHUN18BbNo&t=5369.52s)

 people are always warring and so on killing each other but here we are you know living in a a great civilization and so we have advanced more than they have because again you know here we are then how does this get refined who what happens here well it turns out that david hume part of the scottish enlightenment right great philosopher david hume it tells a story that a man is said to be very intelligent but the fact that he is black is a clear proof that he is merely parroting what he's [5417](https://www.youtube.com/watch?v=mPHUN18BbNo&t=5417.199s)